-- 15. The deadlines stipulated in the Regulations should be regarded more as milestones in an ongoing public health preparedness process.
+- 14. In the Regulations, according to the provisions of Articles 5 and 13 as well as Annex 1, States Parties should have assessed their core capacities for surveillance and response, including at designated points of entry, by 15 June 2009.
+In addition, they should have developed a National IHR Action Plan for attaining core capacities by 15 June 2012 and have institutionalized the mechanisms to maintain them after that date. - 15.
+The deadlines stipulated in the Regulations should be regarded more as milestones in an ongoing public health preparedness process.
 Nevertheless, the target dates are challenging to meet.
 Therefore, in compliance with the above-mentioned provisions that allow the target date to be extended to 15 June 2014 in a first instance, in September 2011 both WHO and PAHO informed States Parties about the procedures to request the extension. - 16.
 To this effect, starting in February 2012, PAHO has been holding meetings with national authorities, both virtual and face-to-face.
 For purposes of transparency and accountability during these sessions, all States Parties were invited to communicate to PAHO/WHO their respective position about any possible extension prior to the 65th World Health Assembly (WHA)-but no later than 15 June 2012.
 Similarly, in a first attempt to compile the list of designated points of entry meant to have a response function, States Parties were invited to explicitly communicate the list of designated points of entry that have either attained the core capacities or need an extension. - 17.
-As anticipated in the Report of the Review Committee on the Functioning of the International Health Regulations (2005) in relation to pandemic (H1N1) 2009, which was submitted to the 64th WHA, "many States Parties lack core capacities to detect, assess, and report potential health threats and are not on a path to complete their obligations for plans and infrastructure by the 2012 deadline specified in the IHR" (3).
-Globally, it is estimated that approximately 70% of the 194 States Parties will request an extension of the 2012 deadline.
-As of 15 April 2012 PAHO/WHO had received from five States Parties in the Region an official communication of their position about the extension.
-Based on communications with national authorities, PAHO anticipates that about 28 (~80%) of the 35 States Parties in the Americas will request an extension of the 2012 deadline. - 18.
-The status of core capacities in the Region is rather heterogeneous across the subregions, as can be seen from the picture emerging from direct interactions with national authorities as well as from the State Party Annual Report submitted to the 65th WHA by 31 of the 35 States Parties (89%).7 The table in the annex shows the average
+As anticipated in the Report of the Review Committee on the Functioning of the International Health Regulations (2005) in relation to Pandemic (H1N1) 2009, which was submitted to the 64th WHA, "many States Parties lack core capacities to detect, assess, and report potential health threats and are not on a path to complete their obligations for plans and infrastructure by the 2012 deadline specified in the IHR" (3).
+The deadline for States Parties to submit their request for extension of 2012 was 15 June 2012.
+As of 11 July 2012, globally, 90 (46%) of the 194 States Parties requested and obtained an extension of the 2012 deadline.
+In the Region of the Americas, as of 11 July 2012, 28 of the 35 States Parties had requested and obtained the extension, five had determined that the core capacities were present, and two had not officially communicated their decision. - 18.
+The status of core capacities in the Region is rather heterogeneous across the subregions, as can be seen from the picture emerging from direct interactions with national authorities as well as from the State Party Annual Report submitted to the 65th